 If you’re dealing with a dog that barks excessively and no amount of training seems to work, you may think of considering dog barking collars.There are many types of dog collars to stop excessive or unwanted barking and none of them tackle the root cause of stress that’s triggering your dog to bark.
 We strongly disagree with shock collars or any collars that can cause your dog unnecessary pain, injury, or discomfort.
 If you are going to use a collar, ensure that you are using one that is humane and that you operate it responsibly.
 Please read more about collars here: https://www.humanesociety.org/resources/dog-collars

 But do they work?
 Yes, in most cases they do.
-There are cautions for dog owners to be aware of though, like how some collars will activate on the sound of any bark – this could It’s important to note that there are a variety of dog barking collars available and you should pick the right one based on your dog.
+There are cautions for dog owners to be aware of though, like how some collars will activate on the sound of any bark – this could result in the collar going off any time a dog barks nearby.
+It’s also important to note that there are a variety of dog barking collars available and you should pick the right one based on your dog.

 Essentially how dog barking collars work is that they sense vibrations from your dog’s vocal cords and in return provides a stimulus that’s often unfavorable as a consequence.
 Some collars send a static shock, but there are also some available that spray citronella liquid (which is unpleasant to dogs).
 There’s also ultrasonic ones that send very high-pitched and unpleasant sounds when triggered to deter nuisance barking.